 What is a CV?

 CV stands for Curriculum Vitae.
 A CV presents a summary of your academic credentials and work experience.
-A CV is generally used by those who have completed a master's or doctoral program and are applying for academic teaching or research positions; they are also used as part of the application package to graduate programs.
+A CV is generally used as part of the application package to graduate programs.
+It is also the expected document for those who have completed a master's or doctoral program and are applying for academic teaching or research positions.

 Difference between a resume and a CV

-Note: Some employers use the terms CV and resume interchangeably which makes making knowing which document to use confusing.
+Note: Some employers use the terms CV and resume interchangeably which can be confusing.
+In many countries, the term CV and resume are used to mean the same thing.
 As a general rule, assume that applications within academia call for a CV and applications outside of academia call for a resume unless otherwise stated.